obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Right-to-left.md

 ### Use the direction variable for horizontal calculations

-The CSS variable `--direction` is available for calculations such as `translateX()` so that elements can be shifted horizontally according to language direction where logical values are not available.
+The CSS variable `--direction` is available for calculations such as `translateX()`, so that elements can be shifted horizontally according to language direction where logical values are not available.

 | Variable      | LTR value | RTL value |
 | ------------- | --------- | --------- |